UnitedHealthcare Individual & Family ACA Marketplace plans

 How can I save money on the health care Marketplace?

-Under the American Rescue Plan Act of 2021 (ARPA), you may be able to enroll in Marketplace coverage with lower premiums and see if you qualify for financial help.
-This financial help, or subsidies, could be tax credits or cost-sharing reductions to help pay for your health care costs.
+Under the American Rescue Plan Act of 2021 (ARPA) and Inflation Reduction Act of 2022, you may be able to enroll in ACA Marketplace coverage with lower premiums and see if you qualify for financial subsidies.
+These subsidies could be tax credits or cost-sharing reductions to help pay for your health care costs.

 Can I be covered with pre-existing conditions?

 A pre-existing condition is a health problem you had before your health plan starts.
-Under current law, companies who offer Marketplace health plans that meet minimum essential coverage requirements can’t refuse to cover you or charge you more because of a pre-existing condition.
+Under current law, companies offering Marketplace health plans that meet minimum essential coverage requirements can’t refuse to cover you or charge you more because of a pre-existing condition.

 What are qualifying life events?

-A qualifying life event is a life-changing situation — like turning 26, moving to a new state or having a baby — that can impact you and your health insurance.
+A qualifying life event is a life-changing situation — like turning 26, moving to a new state, or having a baby — that can impact you and your health insurance.
 If you have a qualifying life event, you may be able to buy a new health plan during a Special Enrollment Period (SEP).
-Some states may offer SEPs for other qualifying reasons, such as natural disaster relief or pandemic relief.
+Some states may offer SEPs for other qualifying reasons, like natural disaster relief or pandemic relief.
 Learn more about qualifying life events.

 Need help finding a plan?